 Individuals respond differently to stressful experiences, depending on their personalities, knowledge, skills, and other sources.
 Marx (1999, p.
 32-33) suggests paying attention to the following points when you feel the pressure mounting.

 In general, looking after one’s health by ensuring a nutritious diet, physical exercise and adequate rest increases the ability to cope with stress.
 Marx further argues that general practical advice for dealing with culture shock may lower the stress level, however, it is insufficient.
-Instead, she suggests applying some of the 3 main strategies of problem solving.
+Instead, she suggests applying some of the 3 main strategies of tackling stress.

-2. Emotion-focused coping: identifying challenges and changing the pessimistic assumptions behind the negative emotions you are experiencing.
+Emotion-focused coping is identifying challenges and changing the pessimistic assumptions behind the negative emotions you are experiencing.

 This approach deals with the emotions that you are experiencing rather than with the cause.
 To target negative emotions individually, you may want to try breathing exercises, mediation, or writing in a journal which offers you a safe space to let out these emotions.
 Another possibility is to talk with a person you trust, like a relative, a friend or a professional.

-3. Problem-focused coping, an active attempt to solve problems.
+Problem-focused coping, an active attempt to solve problems.
+Identify the problem.

 In addition, here are some strategies (ibid., p.
 38) which may help students cope with the emotional and physical demands of the intercultural encounter experienced at the start of their university life.
 Again, we are going to illustrate them with the story of Melissa.